Making your entry clearance or visa application – a step-by-step guide

 As an international postgraduate research student you’ll be required to complete attendance/progression monitoring forms during your studies.

 - Doctoral Extension Scheme

-The University participates in the Doctoral Extension Scheme which applies to students on Tier 4 or Tier 2 visas, or Tier 1 post-study work visas.
+The University participates in the Doctoral Extension Scheme which applies to students on Student Route or Tier 2 visas, or Tier 1 post-study work visas.
 Under the scheme students completing a PhD or other doctorate-level qualification will be able to stay in the UK for a year after completing their course to allow them more time to find work with a Tier 2 employer, set up as an entrepreneur, or gain practical work experience in their field.